 2. Eat French Tapas

-Saint Jacques is a French tapas bar in Montauban old centre across from the cathedral CHECK.
+Saint Jacques is a French tapas bar in Montauban old centre across from the cathedral.
 This is a very popular spot with locals.
-The menu changes regularly.
+The menu at Saint Jacques Montauban changes regularly.
 We enjoyed dock croquettes – duck is a speciality of the region and I believe I ate duck every day I was in Tarn et Garonne!
-They offer the most delicious mini toasted cheese and ham sandwiches.
+Saint Jacques offers the most delicious mini toasted cheese and ham sandwiches.

 We also enjoyed raw seared tuna and some rather amazing local cheeses.